Gon, the Little Fox: Analysis

-Japanese stories do not always have a happy ending.
 In this story, Hyoju's mother dies, Gon gets shot by Hyoju while trying to make up for his errors, and Hyoju feels guilty for shooting the fox that was trying to help him.
 The moral is often interpreted that everybody has to accept their fate.

 Foxes (see kitsune) are also seen in Japanese culture as magical and often mischievous animals.
 Some folk tales tell stories how foxes change shape to impersonate other beings and objects.
-Gon also mimics humans on occasions, although there seem to be no magical powers involved.
+Gon mimics humans on occasions, although there seem to be no magical powers involved.

 The eel stolen by Gon may have accelerated or caused the death of Hyoju's mother.
 Dishes with eels have a reputation in Japan for providing strength, especially during the heat of the summer (see kabayaki).

 Author background

 Nankichi wrote the story in 1930 when he was seventeen, based on a Japanese folk tale he heard.
 He wrote the story in Handa, Aichi prefecture, the town where he was born.
-He also lost his mother when he was 4 years old, and was touched deeply by the tale.
+He also lost his mother when he was 4 years old.
 Like Gon, Nankichi also did not live very long and died at age 29 of tuberculosis.